Acute Pain Nursing Diagnosis and Care Plan

 Answer: B) Increased blood pressure

-Rationale: Severe pain activates the sympathetic nervous system, leading to increased release of stress hormones.
-This response causes vasoconstriction, leading to increased blood pressure as a compensatory mechanism.
+Rationale: Severe pain activates the sympathetic nervous system, increasing stress hormone release.
+This response causes vasoconstriction, increasing blood pressure as a compensatory mechanism.

 Question 4: